inspektor-gadget/inspektor-gadget/docs/gadget-devel/gadget-ebpf-api.md

 :::warning

 You can only have one field of this type in a `struct`.
+If there are more fields of this type use the `operators.ebpf.donotenrich` annotation to disable enrichment in some of them.

 :::